Barren-plateau free variational quantum simulation of Z2 lattice gauge theories: Introduction

 While we do not yet have the quantum hardware to answer this question, recent investigations of variational quantum algorithms have unearthed many issues.
 In particular, there seems to be a connection between the trainability of a VQE (the absence of \textit{barren plateaus}) and efficient classical simulation~\cite{cerezo2024doesprovableabsencebarren}.
 Thus, it is important that proposals involving barren-plateau free VQEs consider the scaling with system size and the effects of noise.

-In this work, we find features within the framework of $\mathbb{Z}_2$ LGT that are compatible with common strategies for avoiding barren plateaus, all the while being nontrivial to classically simulate.
-Warm starts are one such strategy, where one chooses to initialize close to a solution, where there may be narrow gorges~\cite{Puig2025}.
-Analogously, for investigations of LGT, it is necessary to initialize to some Gauss law sector, which thereby restricts the search landscape.
-The search process for a VQE is benefited by constraining to an explorable subspace of Hilbert space~\cite{Nakanishi19}; by gauge symmetry for LGTs, this is the subspace of the gauge-invariant, physical, states.
+We observe features within the framework of $\mathbb{Z}_2$ LGT, and LGTs in general, that are compatible with common strategies for avoiding barren plateaus.
+Warm starts are one such strategy, where one {initializes} close to a solution, where there may be narrow gorges~\cite{Puig2025} in the search landscape.
+Analogously, for investigations of LGT, it is necessary to initialize to some Gauss law sector, {which thereby restricts Hilbert space into a direct sum structure of superselection sectors \cite{panizza2022entanglement}.} The search process for a VQE is benefited by constraining to a subspace of Hilbert space~\cite{Nakanishi19}; by gauge symmetry for LGTs, this is the subspace of the gauge-invariant, physical, states.

 We draw upon these features using two types of ansatz circuits.
 One is restricted entirely to the symmetric subspace of physical states by being composed of gauge invariant terms.
-The other has overlap with states outside of the physical subspace, but nonetheless arrives at gauge invariant solutions over the course of the optimization.
-For the simulations we consider scaling with system size and numbers of shots, to find good convergence of ground states and we are able to witness static string breaking.
+The other has overlap with states outside of the physical subspace, but nonetheless {learns the correct gauge degrees of freedom.
+Thus it is not necessary to impose gauge invariance by use of penalty terms, that can generally impede training.} For the simulations we consider scaling with system size and numbers of shots, to find good convergence of ground states and can witness static string breaking.
 Results are also obtained using IBM's quantum hardware, where we perform experiments in the region of the transition into the string-broken phase.
-These findings underscore the usefulness of VQEs in the investigation of LGTs.
+These findings underscore the usefulness and suitability of VQEs in the investigation of LGTs.